How to find an Autism Swim Approved Instructor

 Unfortunately, drowning is among the leading causes of death in individuals with ASD.
-Over 90% of total death reports in children with ASD under 14 is a result of accidental drowning.
-Our aim is to lower these statistics, imparting knowledge on how individuals with ASD acquire skill-sets in a fun and supportive environment.
+Our aim is to lower the drowning statistics, ensuring inclusive services for all, in a fun and supportive environment.

 Where’s the closest AS-Approved centre or instructor to you?

 How can else can we help?

 Many parents don’t realise that their child would be considered ‘high risk’ and have never received any expert advice on this.
 Through Autism Swim you have an opportunity to learn from clinicians who specialise in these areas.